pavelkryukov/KryuCowString/README.md

    * No support for multithreading programming
    * Iterators and pointers may dangle at any moment
  * Only appending and clearing is allowed.
- * Size of each string is limited by 127 characters.
- * Memory pre-allocation of 127 characters.

 ## Motivation